percona/pmm/README.md

 ## How to Contribute

-There are three ways to get changes made to the documentation.
-(Two are "do it yourself", one is "ask us to do it".)
+You can change documentation yourself, or ask us to do it.

-### Option 1: 'Do it yourself': Edit via Github
+### Option 1: Do it yourself

 1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/) has a link to the `.md` version of the page.